cyanreg/avtransport/draft-qproto-spec.md

 This allows knowledge of the data type, timestamp and duration for stream data packets when the very first packet is lost, which when combined with the FEC data could fully recover the starting data packet.<br/>
-The raptor code should be of length 192 bits, same as the data's length.
-Each FEC packet with an even `seq_number` MUST contain the top 96 bits of the code, and each odd `seq_number` FEC packet MUST contain the bottom 96 bits.

 Init data packets
 -----------------